 - Understanding the potential uses of cloud-native services for machine learning and AI projects and considerations for successfully moving data into those services.

-Opportunity Abounds: But Which Cloud and Which File and Object Storage?
+Opportunity Abounds: But Which Cloud and Which File and Object Storage to Migrate To?

 As demand for cloud file storage has accelerated, the options for customers are changing continually.
 While this is great news, it’s also confusing.
 The major cloud vendors have dozens of classes of file and object storage from which to choose, each with tradeoffs on cost and performance.
 Plus, there’s always the risk of getting burned on cloud egress fees if users wind up needing to bring that data back out of the cloud more frequently than expected.